NewcastleComputingScience/csc8101-coursework/03-assignment-neo4j/README.md

 In task 3 you will develop a cypher query that combines the outcomes of tasks 1 and 2.

 Due to database writing restrictions, the coursework is split across three neo4j databases - one for Task 0, another for tasks 1 and 2 and a third for task 3.
-Connection details are given at the end of each task's description.
+Go [here](#connection-details) for connection details.

-## Task 0 - Find isolated nodes
+### Task 0 - Find isolated nodes

 Find all: